Readability Formulas

 3. EDUCATIONAL VALUE: Longer words can serve an educational goal because you introduce readers to new vocabulary.
 If you consistently substitute complex words with simpler alternatives, you miss an opportunity to expand your readers’ vocabulary and help them grow as readers.

-4. SENTENCE FLOW: Shortening sentences excessively can disrupt the flow of your writing.
+4. SENTENCE FLOW: Shortening too many sentences can disrupt the flow of your writing.
 Sentences should vary in length to maintain a rhythm and prevent monotony.
 Constantly breaking down sentences can result in a choppy and less engaging reading experience—you inflict a new burden on your readers to supply the connections you just removed.

 5. READER ENGAGEMENT: Engaging your readers involves a mix of sentence lengths and vocabulary levels.
 Readers appreciate a certain nuance of complexity and word variety.
 Overly simplifying makes your writing style stale and boring.